CityScope/CS_CityScoPy/README.md

 ## Scanning and Networking Module for MIT CityScope Project in Python

 This tool is for capturing, key-stoning, scanning and sending uniquely tagged arrays of 2-dimension physical Lego bricks.
 CityScope Scanner will detect colors in arrays of 2d-pixel arrays.
 Than, these color arrays will be compared to list of `tags` attribute of a given `json` file located in `data` folder.
 At last, the tool will return a list of `type` and `rotation` for each of the scanned arrays.
-This list is then converted to cityIO acceptable JSON format and can be sent using UDP and HTTP.
+This list is then converted to cityIO acceptable JSON format and can be sent uding POST request.

 ## Quick-Run

-- From terminal, run the tool using `$ ./run`
+- From terminal, run the tool using `$ run.py`
 - Tool will start scanning using whatever keystone data was stored in `scanner/data`
 - make corrections to the key stone using the sliders.
 Press `s` to save change to file and `ctrl-c` twice [in the terminal window] to exit program